 Walthamstow Academy Sixth Form enables progression to all university courses, apprenticeships and careers.
-Our students can continue to study in an environment which they trust, with teachers who are subject experts, and in which they are already known, understood and cared for.
+Our students can continue to study in an environment which they trust and in which they thrive, with teachers who are subject experts, and in which they are already known, understood and cared for.
 External applicants are warmly welcomed.
 We give our older students the academic rigour, respect and responsibility they have earned as young adults within our framework of support, close monitoring and high expectations.